1A. Quick-start

 import numpy as np

 In the following box we check that your version of VIP is recent enough to run this notebook.
-It should be >=1.0.3.
-If not, close the notebook and run for example pip install vip_hci --upgrade in your terminal.

 from packaging import version